 2. Find Out Your Due Date

 The nine months of pregnancy won’t be easy for you.
-Your body will change, you will experience a lot of unwanted changes in your skin too; constipation, swollen feet, frequent urination will be common.
+Your body will change, you will experience a lot of unwanted changes in your skin, and issues such as constipation, swollen feet and frequent urination will be common.
 And all in all, you will be tired.
-Not knowing why it happening or when it will end will exhaust you even more.
 Therefore, it is better to stay informed.
 Read up on pregnancy-related literature to keep yourself informed.
-Your body will be the place where your baby grows, and so your hormones will change in order to nurture your baby, providing the ideal environment for it to grow.
+Your hormones will change in order to nurture your baby, providing the ideal environment for it to grow.
 All this will be new to you, so you must read everything about pregnancy to stay assured that all these things are normal in pregnancy.

-Raising a baby can be expensive so it is sensible to saving money.
-In the beginning, you will have to pay for the hospital bills, next you will need to shop for the baby, new maternity clothes, and things to childproof your home.
+Raising a baby can be expensive, so it is sensible to saving money.
+In the beginning, you will have to pay for the hospital bills.
+Next, you will need to shop for the baby, buy new maternity clothes, and start childproofing your home.
 You will need to keep your child’s education in mind and start saving for that as well.
-And the list will increase as your child comes into this world.
-So, it is important that you and your partner sit down together and discuss a good saving plan and a way to budget your money.
+These are just a few things to save up for, so, it is important that you and your partner sit down together and discuss a good saving plan and a way to budget your expenses.

-Pregnancy can be exciting and confusing at the same time as it is a time filled with many changes.
+Pregnancy can be exciting and confusing at the same time, as it is filled with many changes.
 You will feel this more if you are a first-time mother, but the experience is precious no matter if it is your first or third child.
-Your body will go through many changes, so find yourself a trusted doctor or a midwife, or someone you feel comfortable talking to about all the things you are experiencing.
-Never hesitate to ask people for help if you feel something is wrong, it is better to be safe than sorry.
+Your body will go through many changes, so find yourself a trusted doctor or someone you feel comfortable talking to about all the things you are experiencing.
+Never hesitate to ask people for help if you feel something is wrong, as it is better to be safe than sorry.